kokarn/pptx-control/README.md

 **Volume controls not working**
 - Grant volume permissions to your browser
-- Test with the debug page (`/debug.html`)
-- Try the custom volume controls
+- Try using your phone's volume buttons

 **Network connection issues**
 - Ensure both devices are on the same network